 Allemande Right or Left: otherwise known as a right or left hand turn.
 The arm should be bent upwards and weight given to assist the turn.
 Often a turn is once around, back to where you started.
 Sometimes it is a half turn, one and a half, or two or more turns.
 In American Contra dance especially, it is good form to keep your thumbs out of the way - they can get wrenched out of place!
 You should not grip the other person's hand, the correct contact is better described as pressing hands together.

 Basket: In a circle of up to eight people, men with their arms around the back of the ladies waists and ladies with their hands on the men's nearest shoulder, pivot around to the left (clockwise).
 Not recommended if you have slipped discs or other weaknesses - tell the other people not to be too violent.
 Done with some enthusiasm at ceilidhs, the rotation can be quite fast.
 Ladies feet have been known to leave the ground - this can be prevented (or made more difficult for men to achieve) by the ladies leaning backwards.
 The rotation should be around a single point on the dance floor, not wandering off in any direction, with right feet kept close in to the centre if only four people are involved.
-In Irish dance a very similar move is called a Christmas but all hands are kept at waist level - ideally, right hands around the waist of the person on your right and left hands on top of someone elses right hand.
+In Irish dance a very similar move is called a Christmas but all hands are kept at waist level - ideally, right hands around the waist of the person on your right and left hands on top of someone else's right hand.
 This move is occasionally reversed, then left feet act as the central pivot and the rotation is anticlockwise.

 California Twirl: Starting when couple are moving in the same direction side by side, man's right hand to ladies left raising hands she turns left and moves to his place while he moves a step forward and turns right and moves into her place.
 You both end up facing the opposite direction and have exchanged places with your partner, but still holding same hands.
 (Couples start and end this move both facing the same direction as each other, and side by side.)
 Sometimes used at each end of a dip and dive move in a longways set.
+The opposite (mirror image) move is a Jersey twirl - and very rarely experienced.
+It was used in a Tom Hines workshop at Sidmouth Folk Week in 2015.

 Cast: Face up (or down occasionally) the set and move up and around, away from the other line towards the bottom of the set.
-A double cast - face up the set and cast with your partner all the way around to the left or right using promenade hold.
+A double cast - face up the set and cast with your partner beside you all the way around to the left or right using promenade hold.

 Chassay: A sideways movement, either in a ballroom hold, taking two hands or nearest hand moving to the right or the left.

 Corner/Contra/Neighbour/Shadow: The person next to you who is not your partner (therefore on ladies right or man's left).
-Will usually be of the opposite sex!
+Will usually be of the opposite sex.

 Cross over: Cross over the set passing the opposite person (often your partner) by the right shoulder and then turning to face back in.